Last updated on

 Remember that valid anagrams should use all letters of the input! β€œquietly hot” is not an anagram of β€œpoly technique”, because the letters e, n, and p are missing.

+Test the anagrams method on short sentences (no more than 10 characters).
 The combinations space gets huge very quickly as your sentence gets longer, so the program may run for a very long time if you give it long sentences.

 Senior track